 You can buy them separately, and we certainly suggest doing so if the price for this kit is too much upfront.
 But going with the kit will typically save you $60 in the long run.

-Bosch 1617EVSPK Wood Router Tool Combo Kit - 2.25 Horsepower Plunge Router & FIXED Base Router Kit with A Variable Speed 12 Amp Motor
+BOSCH 1617EVSPK Wood 12 Amp Router Tool Combo Kit - 2.25 Horsepower Plunge Router & Fixed Base with a Variable Speed

 You're still getting the Bosch 1617EVS with its variable speeds, multiple collet sizes, and 2.5 HP.
 But with this premium pick, you get both a fixed base and a plunge base for less than buying separately.